Riazuddin (physicist): Academic career

 Riazuddin had joined Punjab University in 1959 as an associate professor of mathematics.
 Four years later, he travelled to the United States for a fellowship awarded by Norman March and Michael Duff.
 He became a research associate professor at the University of Rochester where he stayed until 1965.
 The same year, he joined the University of Pennsylvania where he taught physics until 1966.
-Later, he went to Chicago, Illinois where he joined his brother Fayyazuddin, and theoretical physicists Faheem Hussain and Peter Rottoli.
+Later, he went to Chicago, Illinois where he joined his twin brother Fayyazuddin, and theoretical physicists Faheem Hussain and Peter Rottoli.
 Riazuddin joined University of Chicago's Enrico Fermi Institute where they created the "Relativity Group".
 In 1968, Riazuddin returned to Pakistan on the request of Salam, and joined Quaid-i-Azam University's Institute of Physics.
 He was the founding director of the Institute of Physics (IP) where he engaged in research on string theory, the theory of relativity, particle physics and nuclear physics.
 Later, the scientists of the Relativity Group at the Enrico Fermi Institute returned to Pakistan on the request of Salam.
-In 1970, he returned to the United States where he became Professor of Mathematics at the University of Maryland.
-Riazuddin left the United States for Italy as he was asked by Salam to join the International Centre for Theoretical Physics in 1970.
-He was joined by other students of Salam where they created a Theoretical Physics Group at the ICTP.
-In 1971, Riazuddin traveled to the United Kingdom to join the Daresbury Nuclear Physics Laboratory where he was joined by Michael Duff.
+In 1970, he returned to the United States, where he became professor of mathematics at the University of Maryland.
+Riazuddin left the United States for Italy as Salam asked him to join the International Centre for Theoretical Physics in 1970.
+He was joined there by other students of Salam, and they created a theoretical physics group at the ICTP.
+In 1971, Riazuddin traveled to the United Kingdom to join the Daresbury Nuclear Physics Laboratory, where he was joined by Michael Duff.
 At Daresbury, he became senior research associate.
-There, Riazuddin gained expertise and specialised in nuclear physics.
-At Daresbury, he trained British scientists in the field of nuclear physics.
+There, Riazuddin gained expertise, specialised in nuclear physics, and trained British scientists in the field of nuclear physics.

 In 1981, he became visiting professor of physics and mathematics at the University of Iowa and Virginia Polytechnic Institute and State University, now Virginia Tech.
-In 1982, Riazuddin came back to Pakistan where he joined Quaid-e-Azam University as a professor of theoretical physics.
-In 1982, Riazuddin also went to Saudi Arabia where he joined King Fahd University of Petroleum and Minerals and became Chairman of the Department of Mathematics and Statistics and also taught physics at the Department of Physics.
+In 1982, Riazuddin came back to Pakistan, where he joined Quaid-e-Azam University as a professor of theoretical physics.
+In 1982, Riazuddin also went to Saudi Arabia, where he joined King Fahd University of Petroleum and Minerals and became chairman of the Department of Mathematics and Statistics and also taught physics at the Department of Physics.
 In 1983, Riazuddin, along with Asghar Qadir, went to Trieste, Italy, to join the International Centre for Theoretical Physics.
-Both scientists joined Salam where they continued research in their fields.
+Both scientists joined Salam, and they continued research in their fields.
 In 1998, Riazuddin left King Fahd University of Petroleum and Minerals and returned to Pakistan to rejoin PAEC.